-As a minimum, the Food Safety Supervisor must have completed the free online I'M ALERT food safety training.
+As a minimum, the Food Safety Supervisor must have completed the free online DoFoodSafely or I'M ALERT food safety training.
 This training will provide knowledge of food safety and how to provide safe food to the public.
-To access this training, visit Food Safety Training and Resources.
+To complete this training, visit_Food Safety Training and Resources | Health (act.gov.au) and click on the Home - DoFoodSafely (health.vic.gov.au) or I'M ALERT Food Safety Training links.
 Additionally, all volunteers in food stalls are strongly encouraged to complete this free online training.

-Copies of the Food Safety Supervisor's I'M ALERT training certificate and evidence that all training modules have been completed must be submitted with the stall's registration application.
+Copies of the Food Safety Supervisor's DoFoodSafely or I'M ALERT training certificate and evidence that all training modules have been completed must be submitted with the stall's registration application.

-The Food Safety Supervisor must finish all modules in the training, which may take up to two hours depending on previous food safety knowledge.
+The Food Safety Supervisor must finish all modules in the training, which may take up to 2 hours depending on previous food safety knowledge.
 The online training program requires participants to complete the training in one session as it does not have the ability to save training progress.